goodgravy/full-stop/README.md

 ### Other configuration and dependencies

-Substrate uses holman's idea of _topic areas_.
+Full Stop uses holman's idea of _topic areas_.
 For each logical topic that you have configuration or dependencies for, just create a directory in your dotfiles repository with a descriptive name.
 For example, you might have directories called `ruby`, `node`, `vim`, `atom`, etc..

-Substrate follows some simple rules when processing the files in these
+Full Stop follows some simple rules when processing the files in these
 directories:

-* files named `setup.sh` will be run as part of the `substrate` command, they're normally used to install software and set OS configuration
+* files named `setup.sh` will be run as part of the `full-stop` command, they're normally used to install software and set OS configuration
 * other files named like `my-script.sh` will be sourced into the environment of every new shell (see the `shell_integrations` directory)